 - The multi-cloud strategy offers greater flexibility and agility for the enterprises, thus helping them to adapt to the ever-evolving advancements in technology.

-- When enterprises adapt multi-cloud strategy, it helps them to change it with the changing business needs.
+- When enterprises adopt a multi-cloud strategy, it helps them to change it with the changing business needs.

 - This is also an IT-forward strategy.
 With multi-cloud technology, the enterprises are less locked down and thus can grow with the rapidly changing developments.

 - Multi-Cloud offers more options and flexibility and enterprises can grow with the cloud as in a good business case.

 Some of the Challenges Faced with Multi-Cloud Environments